ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/users-permissions.md

 This code creates a `Purest` object that gives us a generic way to interact with the provider's REST API.

-For more specs on using the `Purest` module, please refer to the [Official Purest Documentation](https://github.com/simov/purest)
+For more specs on using the `Purest` module, 访问 the [Official Purest 文档](https://github.com/simov/purest)

-You may also want to take a look onto the numerous already made configurations [here](https://github.com/simov/purest-providers/blob/master/config/providers.json).
+You may also want to take a look onto the numerous already made configurations [这里](https://github.com/simov/purest-providers/blob/master/config/providers.json).

 ### Retrieve your user's information: